Nuts are a diverse and nutritionally rich food group with numerous varieties to explore, each with its own set of unique nutritional benefits,

 - Protein: 9.0 g

-- As shown in the nutritional values above, sacha inchi nuts are a surprisingly rich source of protein with nine grams per ounce.
+- As indicated in the nutritional values above, sacha inchi nuts are a surprisingly rich source of protein, providing nine grams per ounce.

-- Sacha inchi ‘nuts’ are not true tree nuts – they are botanically seeds.
+- Sacha inchi ‘nuts’ are not genuine tree nuts, and they are botanically classified as seeds.

-- Additionally, sacha inchi nuts are one of the most significant plant-based sources of omega-3.
-Approximately half of their polyunsaturated fat content is from alpha-linolenic acid; the form of omega-3 found in plant foods (35, 36).
+- Furthermore, sacha inchi nuts are a notable plant-based source of omega-3.
+Approximately half of their polyunsaturated fat content comprises alpha-linolenic acid, the form of omega-3 found in plant foods (37, 38).

-Although they contain the word “nuts” in their name, and even though you may see them in the ‘nuts’ section, tiger nuts are not technically nuts.
+Despite containing the word “nuts” in their name and often being found in the ‘nuts’ section, tiger nuts aren’t technically nuts.

-On this note, they can be eaten alone, added to yogurt, used in trail mixes, and tiger nut flour is a popular choice for baking.
+They can be enjoyed alone, added to yogurt, tossed into trail mixes, and tiger nut flour is a popular baking option.